marciifee/marciifee/README.md

-### Aloha!
+### 🌸 Aloha!
 I'm Marc 👋
-My name is Marc Langenberg, I’m an IT specialist with a focus on cybersecurity and cloud solutions and the creative mind behind my passion project Cosplay GIF.
+My name is Marc Langenberg — I’m an IT specialist with a focus on cybersecurity and cloud solutions, and the creative mind behind my passion project CosplayGIF.
-I am currently following the path with exam to become as a IT-Security Specialist / geprüfter Berufsspezialist in Informationssicherheit (IHK).
+I am currently following the path with exam to become as an IT-Security Specialist / geprüfter Berufsspezialist in Informationssicherheit (IHK), deepening my expertise in secure system architecture and compliance.

+For more than ten years, I have also been deeply involved in the cosplay and convention community — working voluntarily as a division and team leader at DoKomi from 2014 to 2024.
+The unique energy, creativity, and passion of the cosplay scene have inspired me ever since and continue to influence both my technical and creative projects today.

-With over ten years of experience as a photographer and retoucher (for Ulla Popken, Douglas, dm, and others), I can combine creative and technical strengths together.
+With over a decade of professional experience as a photographer and retoucher (for brands such as Ulla Popken, Douglas, and dm, ...), I can combine creative with technical strengths together.
-My journey from digital film production to fashion photography and IT allows me to implement ideas in a secure, smart and innovative way.
+My journey from digital film production to commercial fashion photography and IT allows me how to merge creativity with technology in secure, smart and innovative ways.

-Some technologies I enjoy working with include Kubernetes, Docker, Microsoft M365, Microsoft Azure, Amazon Web Services (AWS), Google Workspace, Cloudflare, Active Directory and Entra ID, Python, PHP, Proxmox, Wazuh, OpenVAS, MITRE, Zero Trust, SIEM and XDR, and much more.
+Some technologies I enjoy working with include Kubernetes, Docker, Microsoft M365, Microsoft Azure, Amazon Web Services (AWS), Google Workspace, Cloudflare, Active Directory / Entra ID, Python, PHP, Proxmox, Wazuh, OpenVAS, MITRE, Zero Trust, SIEM and XDR — among many others
-I am still at the beginning of my career and looking forward to inspiring ideas as well as requests for future collaborations.
+I am still at the beginning of my career, constantly learning, building, and exploring new ideas.
+If you’re interested in collaborations, creative tech, or security projects, feel free to reach out — I’d love to connect! 🚀

 **I'm currently certified as:**
 - IT-Security Coordinator (IHK)